 Remember that the process of learning how to crawl differs among babies, as they work out the most comfortable way to move.
 That being said, here are some things you can do to support your little one:

 Remember that there’s a wide window for your baby to learn how to crawl and that some babies skip crawling all together.
 Chances are you don’t need to worry.
-However, if you see your little one having trouble coordinating both sides of his body, it’s always best to consult with your pediatrician.
+However, if you see your little one having trouble coordinating both sides of their body, it’s always best to consult with your pediatrician.

 For more information on this subject you can visit: